4d/docs/docs/ORDA/ordaClasses.md

 ## onHttpGet keyword

 Use the `onHttpGet` keyword to declare functions that can be called through HTTP requests using the `GET` verb.
-Such functions can return any web contents using the [`4D.OutGoingMessage`](../API/OutGoingMessageClass.md) class.
+Such functions can return any web contents, for example using the [`4D.OutGoingMessage`](../API/OutGoingMessageClass.md) class.

 The `onHttpGet` keyword is available with: